hammadshakeelai/ASMBOOK/graphify-out/GRAPH_REPORT.md

 - What to measure
 - AI-assisted development guardrails I would mandate
 - grok.md
+- 6. When does real-NASM verification run?
 - Cross-oracle schedule
 - CONCRETE RECOMMENDATION
 - ASMBOOK — Architecture
+- LiveSession
 - VERDICT
 - 2.8 The GPL conclusion is too simplistic—and there are worse licensing problems
 - ASMBOOK — Accuracy policy